Akin125/alx-system_engineering-devops/0x01-shell_permissions/README.md

 4. Empty! = a script that creates an empty file called hello.
 5. Execute = a script that adds execute permission to the owner of the file hello.
 6. Mutiple permission = a script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello.
-7. Everybody = a script that adds execution permission to the owner, the group owner and the other users, to the file hello
+7. Everybody = a script that adds execution permission to the owner, the group owner and the other users, to the file hello.
-8. James Bond =  a script that sets the permission to the file hello as follows:Owner: no permission at all, Group: no permission at all, Other users: all the permissions
+8. James Bond =  a script that sets the permission to the file hello as follows:Owner: no permission at all, Group: no permission at all, Other users: all the permissions.
 9. John Doe = a script that sets the mode of the file hello to this: -rwxr-x-wx 1 julien julien 23 Sep 20 14:25 hello
+10. Look into the mirror = a script that sets the mode of the file hello the same as olleh’s mode.
+The file hello will be in the working directory, The file olleh will be in the working directory.